 Previously requests to deal with fly tips would come in to the contact centre, be logged on the system and then sent out to environmental enforcement officers who would change the queue on the Lagan CRM system in order to provide a job to the street team who would then go out and collect the fly tip.
 Now the system has completely changed.
 Any fly tip that gets reported, whether it's coming from the app, the operatives have put it in to the system themselves or the contact centre have raised a job from a call from the public, all go via My Council Services to one central device held by an enforcement offices in Environmental Services.
 From there, tasks are automatically allocated to the appropriate geographical team who get an email notification which pops up immediately on their phones.
 In minutes they can know there's a fly tip, look at photos of it if any have been submitted, then pick it up straight away.
 It's really neat.
-It's made the whole process really efficient."
+It's made the whole process really efficient."the Customer Self-Service and Digital Access module through the whole Council."

-- Phil Bates - Streetscene Area Co-ordinator
+Phil Bates - Streetscene Area Co-ordinator